NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

 ### Frequently Asked Questions (FAQ)

+- Q: **If secrets are detected in my code, what should I do?**

+  A: Follow these steps:

+    - _Identify and Confirm:_ Review the identified secrets in the `.secrets.baseline` or any other report generated.
+Ensure that they are indeed secrets and not false positives.
+    - _Removal:_ Remove or replace all references to the detected secrets from your codebase.
+Ensure that no trace of the secret remains in the code, comments, or commit history.
+If you want to ignore the secret as a false positive during a pre-commit scan, you can follow directions [here](https://github.com/Yelp/detect-secrets#inline-allowlisting-1).
+    - _Rotation:_ If the detected secret was an API key, password, or any other form of authentication, consider it compromised.
+Rotate the secret immediately, i.e., generate a new secret/key and update it wherever required.
+    - _Rerun Scans:_ After you've made the necessary changes, run the `detect-secrets` tool again to ensure no secrets remain.
+    - _Commit Safely:_ When you're sure all secrets have been removed, you can safely commit your changes.
+Remember, the Git commit scan (Layer 2) and the server-side push scan (Layer 3) will provide additional layers of checks.
+    - _Educate and Prevent:_ To avoid such instances in the future, educate your team on the importance of not committing secrets and the potential risks associated with it.
+Consider adopting practices or tools that prevent the accidental inclusion of secrets in your codebase.

 - Q: **Does detect-secrets scan the entire git history?**

   A: No, it's designed to scan the current state of a project for efficiency.